Bktherula

-Brooklyn Candida Rodriguez (born August 30, 2002), known professionally as Bktherula, is an American rapper, singer and songwriter from Atlanta, Georgia.
-She is recognized for her aesthetic and devoted fanbase.
+Brooklyn Candida Rodriguez (born August 30, 2002), known professionally as Bktherula, is an American rapper and singer from Marietta, Georgia.

 Early life

+Born in Atlanta, Georgia, Rodriguez was raised in Marietta, Georgia.
 Rodriguez recorded her first song at the age of 9 on a tape recorder.
 She started uploading songs to SoundCloud at the age of 13.
-Her father was a rapper in a group called Planet X.
+Her father was a rapper in a group called Planet X. Rodriguez also attended Hillgrove High School in Powder Springs.

 Career

 She began getting traction on the streaming platform SoundCloud in 2018 with the release of her singles "Faygo" and "Left Right".
-In 2020, her song "Tweakin’ Together" went viral on social media platform TikTok.
+In 2020, her song "Tweakin' Together" went viral on social media platform TikTok.
 In January 2020, she released her single "On Me".
 In July 2020, she released her single "Summer".
 In October 2020, Rodriguez released her album Love Santana.
-In 2021, her single "Watch Me" was placed in video game NBA 2K22.
-In October 2021, she released a music video for her single "Placement" with American rapper Matt Ox.

 In March 2022, she released two singles titled "Keep da K" and "Coupe".
-In April 2022, she appeared in the music video for the Rico Nasty song "Vaderz" which she featured on.
 In August 2022, she performed at Rolling Loud in Miami.

+In February 2023, she released her mixtape LVL5 P1.